-Level A - Informal Level B - Defined Level C - Managed Level D - Assured arrangements SMS processes and/or requirements have not been agreed at the organisation level; they are either not routinely undertaken or depend on the individual assigned to the task.
-SMS processes and/or requirements are defined but not yet fully implemented, documented or consistently applied.
+Level A - Informal Level B - Defined Level C - Managed Level D - Assured arrangements requirements have not been agreed at the organisation level; they are either not SMS processes and/or requirements are defined but not yet fully implemented, documented or consistently applied.
 SMS processes and/or requirements are fully documented and consistently applied.
 Evidence is available to provide confidence that SMS processes and/or requirements are being applied appropriately and are delivering positive, measurable results.